Advertisement

 Don’t miss the stunning Plateresque facade of the Escuelas Mayores, which served as the university’s main lecture halls during the Renaissance.

-Salamanca Challenge: Look for a tiny frog figure on the intricate carvings and decorations of the university’s main entrance facade.
+Salamanca Tour Challenge: Look for a tiny frog figure on the intricate carvings and decorations of the university’s main entrance facade.
 It may sound easy, but the frog is quite small, so make sure you keep your eyes open wide!
-Many students and visitors from all over the world come to Salamanca seeking this unique piece of history.
+Many students and visitors from all over the world come to Salamanca looking for this unique piece of history.
 Legend has it that if you can find a frog on the intricate plasterwork, you will have good luck.

 Another must-see is the Library of the Faculty of Philosophy and Letters, which contains over 200,000 volumes and manuscripts dating back to the 13th century.

 Wander through the campus, and you’ll feel the energy and passion of the scholars who have passed through these halls over the centuries.
-You’ll gain a deeper appreciation for the vital role that this esteemed institution has played in shaping Hispanic culture and history.

 Must-try Foods and Drinks in Salamanca